geany/www.geany.org/page_content/about/filetypes.md

 Supported Filetypes
 ==========

 Geany supports a variety of many different filestypes.
-Here is (not necessarily complete) list:
+Here is a (not necessarily complete) list:

   - Abaqus
   - Abc